aws-samples/lambda-serverless-inference-fastapi/README.md

 AWS CLI is needed.
 Login to your account and select the region where you want to deploy the solution.

 Python3 is needed.
-For this blog post, we use Python3.9.
+For this solution, we use Python3.8.
+Make sure that the Python version you use locally is consistent with the Python version specified in the Dockerfile.
 ```shell
 python3 --version
 ```